 Paros is a very touristy island with varied profiles of visitors so you really need to plan ahead and go through the best options.
 Fortunately, you will be able to find some luxury resorts with a great sea view there including:

 White Dunes.
-Minimalists will enjoy their stay in this all-white hotel with a swimming pool, bar, restaurant, and other services by the beautiful beach of Santa Marina.
+Minimalists will enjoy their stay in this all-white hotel with a swimming pool, bar, restaurant, and other services by the beautiful beach of Santa Maria.

 Yria Hotel.
-Probably the most stylish and luxurious of all, this eco-friendly boutique hotel by the picturesque bay of Parasporos in the west coast of the island, extends in 5.4 acres /22,000 sq. m of vineyards and gardens as all-white architectural entities inspired by the traditional Cycladic villages.
-Yria (after Paros’ ancient name) includes roomy suites (option for private pool or residence), a pool bar, a gym, an open-air spa with Jacuzzi, a Greek-designer boutique, and an alfresco Mediterranean cuisine gourmet restaurant, this season in collaboration with multi-awarded seafood chef Lefteris Lazarou and obviously such collaborations raise the bar even more.
+Probably the most stylish and luxurious of all, this eco-friendly boutique hotel by the picturesque bay of Parasporos on the west coast of the island, extends in 5.4 acres /22,000 sq. m of vineyards and gardens as all-white architectural entities inspired by the traditional Cycladic villages.
+Yria (after Paros’ ancient name) includes roomy suites (option for private pool or residence), a pool bar, a gym, an open-air spa with Jacuzzi, a Greek-designer boutique, and an alfresco Mediterranean cuisine gourmet restaurant — in summer 2020 the team worked with multi-awarded seafood chef Lefteris Lazarou and obviously such collaborations raise the bar even more.

 Things to Do in Paros